Arkansas ends 2-game skid, bolsters resume with win over TCU

 The Horned Frogs were led by Kevin Samuel, who scored 24 points on 9-of-12 shooting and grabbed 18 rebounds.
 The rest of the TCU roster shot just 15 of 38 for 39%.

-Jimmy Whitt Jr. gave Arkansas a third scorer in double figures, netting a team-high 22.
+Jimmy Whitt Jr. gave Arkansas a third scorer in double figures, tying Jones with 20.

 BIG PICTURE